green stoney Norwegian coastline

 Second Medical Opinion service

-Whether you feel unsure about a diagnosis or treatment plan, want a better understanding of local healthcare practices, need details explained to you in a language of your choice, or if you’d simply like to make sure you’ve explored every available option, our Second Medical Opinion service can help bring you peace of mind.6
+If you feel unsure about a diagnosis or treatment plan, need details explained to you in another language, or you’d like to make sure you’ve explored every option, our Second Medical Opinion service is here to support you.6

 WomanWorkingOnLaptop